qhandyy/Bot563_Project_Version1/notebook-log.md

 >plot(tre, cex=.6)<
 >title("A simple NJ tree")<

-    This tree worked, but I think because we tried to convert Amino acids back into nucleotides the tree is trash.
-Everything is on the same line.
+This tree worked, but I think because we tried to convert Amino acids back into nucleotides the tree is quite bad, as everything is on the same line.

 Also, at some point between the start of this log file and making these tree, I added 15 fasta sequences to make it 35 total.
 There are 2-3 non yeast fungi and a duplicate, all taken off of NCBI in the file: Gal10_AA.fasta